hanwencheng/api/types/interfaces/_types_.codec.md

 **`description`**
 The base Codec interface.
 All types implement the interface provided here.
-Additionally implementors can add their own specific interfaces and helpres with getters and functions.
+Additionally implementors can add their own specific interfaces and helpers with getters and functions.
 The Codec Base is however required for operating as an encoding/decoding layer

 ## Hierarchy